Faculty and Staff

 The following annual parking permits may be available for purchase by faculty and staff and are valid through Aug.
 15:

-• "A" and "B" permits may be purchased by any regularly employed staff or faculty member.
+• "A" and "B" permits may be purchased by any regularly employed staff or faculty member or Purdue Research Foundation employee.
 "A" permits are valid in any “A”, “AB” or “ABC” space.
 "B" permits are valid in any “AB” or “ABC” space.
 The permit holder is responsible for any violations issued to vehicles linked to their permit.
 Permits may be used by the registered individual only.
+"A" permits cost $250 each, and "B" permits cost $100 each.

-Eligible individuals that purchase a permit with garage access (presidential reserved, disability reserved and some “A” permits) will be issued a physical Garage Access Card through campus mail.
+Individuals who purchase an eligible permit (Presidential Reserved, disability reserved and some “A” permits) may request a gated Garage Access Card at the time that the permit is purchased for the first time.
+Physical Garage Access Cards will be issued through campus mail.
 During the purchase process, faculty and staff should confirm that the campus department and building listed are correct for delivery purposes.
-License Plate Recognition (LPR) is the primary means to access the gated Grant Street and Harrison Street parking garages for those with an eligible permit; however, the Garage Access Card should be scanned to enter and exit if the license plate is not automatically read.
-Garage Access Cards will expire annually or be deactivated upon leaving the university, including termination of employment.
+License Plate Recognition (LPR) is the primary means to access the gated Grant Street and Harrison Street parking garages for those with an eligible permit; however, the Garage Access Card should be scanned to enter and exit if the license plate is not automatically read by LPR.

 Alternate Parking Options

-Faculty and staff may be working a remote or hybrid schedule instead of regularly working on campus.
+Faculty and staff who work remote or hybrid schedules instead of regularly working on campus have additional parking permit options.
 In these instances, an annual parking permit may not be the most cost-effective option, and alternatives are listed below.
-These options are non-refundable.
+Monthly and daily permits must be purchased online, paid for in full and are not eligible for full or prorated refunds.

 Monthly Parking Permits